lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 where the parametric coordinate $r$ is constrained between $(0,1)$.
 In this equation we are assuming that the sub-id is equal to $i$.

 The number of parametric coordinates corresponds to the topological dimension of the cell.
-Three-dimensional cells will be characterized by the three parametric coordinates (r, s, t).
-For cells of topological order less than three, we will ignore the last $(3 - n)$ parametric coordinates, where n is the topological order of the cell.
-For convenience and consistency, we also will constrain each parametric coordinate to range between (0,1).
+Three-dimensional cells will be characterized by the three parametric coordinates $(r, s, t)$.
+For cells of topological order less than three, we will ignore the last $(3 - n)$ parametric coordinates, where $n$ is the topological order of the cell.
+For convenience and consistency, we also will constrain each parametric coordinate to range between $(0,1)$.

 Every cell type will have its own parametric coordinate system.
 Later in this chapter we will describe the parametric coordinate systems in detail.
-But first we will examine another coordinate system, the structured coordinate system.
+But first we will examine another coordinate system, the _structured coordinate system_.

 ### Structured Coordinate System

 Many dataset types are structured.
 This includes image data and structured grids.
 Because of their inherent structure, they have their own natural coordinate system.
 This coordinate system is based on the i-j-k indexing scheme that we touched on in ["Image Data"](/VTKBook/05Chapter5/#image-data) in [Chapter 5](/VTKBook/05Chapter5).

 The structured coordinate system is a natural way to describe components of a structured dataset.
 By fixing some indices, and allowing the others to vary within a limited range, we can specify points, lines, surfaces, and volumes.
-For example, by fixing the i index i = i0, and allowing the j and k indices to range between their minimum and maximum values, we specify a surface.
+For example, by fixing the $i$ index $i = i_0$, and allowing the $j$ and $k$ indices to range between their minimum and maximum values, we specify a surface.
 If we fix three indices, we specify a point, if we fix two indices, we specify a line, and if we allow three indices to vary, we specify a volume (or sub-volume).
 The structured coordinate system is generally used to specify a region of interest (or ROI).
 The region of interest is an area that we want to visualize, or to operate on.

 There is a simple relationship between the point and cell id of the dataset coordinate system and the structured coordinate system.
 To obtain a point id pid given the indices $(i_p, j_p, k_p)$ and dimensions $(n_x, n_y, n_z)$ we use